MicrosoftDocs/CommunityToolkit/docs/maui/platform-specific/DialogFragment-customization.md

 # Dialog Fragment Service

-In .NET 9, the .NET MAUI changed how modal pages works in Android, now it uses a [`DialogFragment`](https://developer.android.com/reference/android/app/DialogFragment) and that's a breaking-change.
-With that some features that worked didn't work anymore and because of that a new way to interact with it has to be implemented.
+.NET 9.0 introduced a breaking change in how modal pages work in Android - they now use a [`DialogFragment`](https://developer.android.com/reference/android/app/DialogFragment).
+This breaking change resulted in broken functionality within the .NET MAUI Community Toolkit.
+The `DialogFragmentService` provides a mechanism to fix the breaking changes,

-The `DialogFragmenteService` is an interface that allows developers to customize the behavior and appearence of Modal pages in .NET MAUI for Android.
+`IDialogFragmentService` is an interface that allows developers to customize the behavior and appearence of Modal pages in .NET MAUI for Android.
 The .NET MAUI Community Toolkit provides a default implementation to make sure its features, like `StatusBarColor` will work with the new Modal implementation.

 ## Usage

-By default the .NET MAUI Community Toolkit register the service, but you can control that, during the builder phase.
+By default the .NET MAUI Community Toolkit registers the `DialogFragmentService`, but you can control that as follows

 ```csharp
 public static class MauiProgram